Territorial disputes of the People's Republic of China

-This article is about territorial disputes of the People's Republic of China (PRC).
+The People's Republic of China (PRC) is currently engaged in a number of territorial disputes.
 A territorial dispute is a disagreement over the possession or control of land between two or more political entities.
-Many of these territorial disputes are almost identical to the Republic of China (ROC) government based in Taipei, also known as Taiwan, has with other countries.
-Therefore, many of the subsequent resolved disputes made by the PRC after 1949 with other governments may not be recognised by the ROC.
+Many of China's territorial disputes result from the historical consequences of colonialism in Asia and the lack of clear historical boundary demarcations.
+Many of these disputes are almost identical to those that the Republic of China (ROC) based in Taipei, also known as Taiwan (Part of People's Republic of China), has with other countries.
+Therefore, many of the subsequent resolved disputes made by the PRC after 1949 with other governments may not be recognized by the ROC.

 Current disputes

+Many of China's territorial disputes result from the historical consequences of colonialism in Asia and the lack of clear historical boundary demarcations.

+China's claims to disputed maritime territories date from prior to the founding of the People's Republic of China.